Racer159/jackal/docs/5-zarf-tutorials/5-creating-a-k8s-cluster-with-zarf.md

-# Creating a K8s Cluster with Zarf
+# Creating a K8s Cluster with Jackal

-In this tutorial, we will demonstrate how to use Zarf on a fresh Linux machine to deploy a [k3s](https://k3s.io/) cluster through Zarf's `k3s` component.
+In this tutorial, we will demonstrate how to use Jackal on a fresh Linux machine to deploy a [k3s](https://k3s.io/) cluster through Jackal's `k3s` component.

 ## System Requirements